14 Small Business Website Checklist 2021

 - Only one H1 tag on any page and include your primary keyword.

-- Keywords and variations of it throughout the rest of body text.
+- Keywords and variations of it throughout the rest of the body text.

 - Write meta descriptions for primary pages while it won’t affect your rankings, it may help with click-throughs from the search engine results.